Microsoft (Office) 365

 Office Apps from Google Play Store or the Apple App Store Office Apps .

-Once installed, simply login with your @gcccd.edu email address and password.
+Once installed, simply log in with your @gcccd.edu SSO credentials.

 Licensing